Choosing the Right Welder

 Stick welder is composed of welding sticks/rods that contain the filler material that is used to lay the weld.
 It utilizes an electric current to generate an arc between the stick and the base metal.
 Stick welders are mainly used in home-shop welding applications.

-Stick welder is effective in welding most joints and alloys and in the construction of steel structures.
+According to Welding Hubs, Stick welder is effective in welding most joints and alloys and in the construction of steel structures.
 It is also efficient on rusty metals, and the good thing is that it can be used indoors and outdoors.
 Stick welders are available in AC, DC, and even AC/DC.
 AC is the most economical and widely used option.
 To know more about the Best 110v Stick Welders visit Framing Nailers Guide.

 Factors to consider when choosing a welder